uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

 the main functionality of the driver.
 We'll start by setting up a small experiment and running it.
 We already have designed our experiment, so the driver object has a list of parameters to modify and has generated a sample matrix from the parameter specifications.
+An additional piece of setup remains: setting the targets values and turning on the appropriate model outputs so that a comparison with the targets is possible.
+Targets are stored in a special python file named `calibration_targets.py`.
+This is a python file with a dictionary datastructure holding the target values.
+For this experiment, we will use the default target set that comes with the repository.
+THis function loads up all the targets for the driver's cmt number.

+    >>> sd.load_target_data('/work/calibration')

+The next step is to setup the output variables that the model runs should produce.
+The helper function used below takes a list of target names and assumes that you want the corresponding NetCDF outputs to be enabled so that you can compare the model outputs with the target values to check model performance.

+    >>> sd.setup_outputs(['GPPAllIgnoringNitrogen', 'VegCarbon'])

-But in order to run the analysis we need to have a dedicated folder for each of the runs.
+Finally, to actually run the mode (in parallel) each run needs to have a dedicated folder to run in.
 Each run folder should have in it parameter files with the modified parameter values.
-The `SensitivityDriver` object provides a funciton for creating and populating these
+The `SensitivityDriver` object provides a funciton for creating and populating these directories:
-directories:

     >>> sd.setup_multi()